ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/restrict-example-sve2.md

 }
 ```

-This example will be easier to demonstrate with SVE2, and we found gcc 13 to have a better result than clang, this is the output of `gcc-13 -O3 -march=armv9-a`:
+This example will be easier to demonstrate with SVE2.
+We found gcc 13 to have a better result than clang; this is the output of `gcc-13 -O3 -march=armv9-a`:

 ```
 process_data: